bluefield-creator/Palladium/readme.md

 ## Installation

-1. Subscribe to the mod on Steam Workshop: [Workshop Link]
+1. Subscribe to the mod on Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=3541301376
 2. Ensure all required dependencies are installed (see Requirements below)
 3. Load the mod through your Arma 3 launcher